 Eastbourne uses Stagecoach services.
 The circular routes ‘Loop’, 1/1a and ‘The Wave 99’ services use accessible buses most of the time.
-They accept mobility scooters, no more than 1 metre long.
-Owners required to show they can safely manoeuvre onto a bus, a card is given to show drivers.
-Ring Stagecoach Disability Helpline 01227 812409 for more details.
-Time tables enquiries Tel: 0871 2002233.
+They accept Class 2 mobility scooters and powerchairs.
+Owners are required to show they can safely manoeuvre onto a bus, a permit card is given to show drivers.
+Ring Stagecoach Disability Helpline 0345 600 9788 for details.
+Time table enquiries Tel: 0871 2002233.
 Use Stagecoach Bus App, social media or website to keep up to date. www.stagecoachbus.com.

 The Wave 99 is the Hastings, Bexhill, Eastbourne service.

-Blue Badge holders may park for free with no time restriction in the Council car parks, on-street pay and display bays, (except in spaces designated for other users resident / permit holders) and on chevron-marked no-waiting and no-loading areas.
-Blue Badge bays have 3 hour limit (see signage).
+Blue Badge holders may park for free with no time restriction in the Council car parks, on-street pay and display bays, except in spaces designated for other user’s resident / permit holders and on chevron-marked no-waiting and no-loading areas.
+On-street disabled bays have no time limit, unless it is signed differently.

 Please ensure you read all road signage, markings and notices before parking and leaving your vehicle.

-Multi-storey car parks – Arndale Centre (free on Sundays), Junction Road and Trinity Place do charge Blue Badge holders.
+Multi-storey car parks – The Beacon (free on Sundays), Junction Road and Trinity Place do charge Blue Badge holders.